KorryKatti/Thunder-Server/README.md

    - Based on your app usage, Aegis suggests other apps you might enjoy.
 These suggestions are shown to you when you are logged in.

 5. **Privacy First:**
-   - Aegis only requests new data occasionally or if it doesn’t have your latest info.
+   - Aegis only requests new data occasionally.
    - We never sell your data to anyone, ever.

 With Thunder and Aegis, you get awesome app recommendations tailored just for you, and your data stays safe and private.
 Enjoy exploring! 🚀